-Many of these films become cult classics, meaning the critics were right all along, but that doesn't change the fact that the films failed to perform in theaters.
+Many of these films became cult classics, meaning the critics were right all along, but that doesn’t change the fact that the films failed to perform in theaters.

-Click through to see which movies where big box office flops despite the critical love.
+Click through to see which movies were big box office flops despite the critical love.

 1. ‘The Shawshank Redemption’

 Worldwide box office: $28.3 million (domestic release only)

 It received seven Oscar nominations, but when “The Shawshank Redemption,” starring Morgan Freeman and Tim Robbins, was released in 1994, fans didn’t exactly flock to the theater to see it.
 The film cost $25 million to make, but audiences showed little interest in it.
 Critics, however, knew the movie was brilliant.

 “It is a strange comment to make about a film set inside a prison, but ‘The Shawshank Redemption’ creates a warm hold on our feelings because it makes us a member of a family …,” wrote critic Roger Ebert.
 “It is deeper than most films; about continuity in a lifetime, based on friendship and hope.”

 Find out which other movies have become the biggest box office bombs of all time.

 2. ‘Children of Men’